-In this, our third installment of our interview series, we’ll take a closer look at one of the more recent interview permutations—the group interview or team-based discussion.
-You can view the first two parts of this interview series here: open interviews versus interview invites and blind interviews versus non-blind interviews.
+In this, our third installment of our interview series, we’ll take a closer look at an MBA interview permutation—the team-based interview or group discussion.
+You can view the first two parts of this interview series here: open versus invitation-only interviews and blind interviews versus non-blind interviews.

 Several years ago, the admissions office at the University of Pennsylvania’s Wharton School partnered with the Wharton Innovation group to launch a new evaluation method, the team-based discussion (TBD).
 As its name suggests, as part of the TBD, applicants are placed into a group with five to six other applicants for an interactive discussion about real-life business scenarios, designed to reveal to the Admissions Committee how each applicant approaches and analyzes specific situations.

-The way teams of applicants are assembled is simply a function of who signs up when, the school reports.
-“There is no ‘crafting’ done on our end,” Reilly says.
+The way teams of applicants are assembled is simply a function of who signs up when.
 Each participant will receive a prompt for the TBD in advance, and Wharton recommends spending about an hour in advance preparing for the discussion.

 So, what’s the best way to approach the TBD, you ask?
 We consulted our resident expert, Alex Brown, who worked in admissions at Wharton for several years.
 Here’s his take: